 In Trafalgar Square there are also various statues of well-known people such as George Washington, given to the English by the State of Virginia.
 The statue is placed on cement brought specially from the States, as Washington had sworn he would never set foot on British soil again.

-As a token of gratitude for Britain’s support during the Second World War, Norway gives London a fir tree every Christmas since 1947, and it is placed in Trafalgar Square.
+As a token of gratitude for Britain’s support during the Second World War, Norway has given London a fir for use as a Christmas tree every year since 1947, and it is placed in Trafalgar Square.

 Trafalgar Square is one of the liveliest and crowded squares in London.
 This square has become a social and political focus for locals and visitors.